-Dielectric constant is defined as the ratio of the capacitance of a condenser using the test material as the dielectric to the capacitance of the same condenser vs the capacitance in air.
-Insulating materials are used in two very distinct ways: (1) to support and insulate components from each other and from being grounded, and (2) to function as a capacitor dielectric.
+Dielectric constant is defined as the ratio of the capacitance of a condenser using the test material as the dielectric versus the capacitance in air.
+Insulating materials are used in two very distinct ways: (1) to support and insulate components from each other and from being grounded, (2) to function as a capacitor dielectric.
 In the first case, it is desirable to have a low dielectric constant.
 In the second case, a high dielectric constant allows the capacitor to be physically smaller.

-Figure 27 depicts the trend of the dielectric constant with the temperature for Halar® 500LC.
+Figure 26 depicts the trend of the dielectric constant with temperature for Halar® ECTFE.